lsst-sitcom/sitcomtn-037/index.rst

 The charge was developed based on the findings during the Missing Functionality Workshop that took place February 2nd and 3rd, 2022.
 The charge addresses three specific Jira tickets developed from that meeting: `SITCOM-174`_, `SITCOM-173`_, and `SITCOM-180`_.
 These are referenced throughout the report.
-This working group is focused on what is needed to perform inspection and analyses required within the first 24-hours of taking the data and is not aiming to address all visualization requirements from the `Observatory System Specifications document <ls.st/lse-30>`_.
+This working group is focused on what is needed to perform inspection and analyses required within the first 24-hours of taking the data and is not aiming to address all visualization requirements from the `Observatory System Specifications Document <ls.st/lse-30>`_.

 Much of this report builds off the findings and recommendations of the first `FAFF report`_.
 It is expected that the readers are already familiar with the findings and recommendations.

 This report is structured into sections, where the first addresses each of the charge questions individually.
 The charge question has been copied into each section for ease-of-readability.
-After addressing each charge question is a section on findings that are pertinent to the commissioning team but fall outside the scope of the charge.
+After addressing each charge question is a section on findings that are pertinent to the commissioning team but fall outside the scope of the original `charge`_ .
 It is recommended that these issues get addressed by either a follow-on charge or another mechanism.

 Rapid Analysis Capability